Wed, 28 Dec 2016 11:10 - Updated Wed, 28 Dec 2016 11:57

 “Agriculture is the predominant activity of this population.
 Fishing is also practiced.
 Subsistence farming for some families, but there are farmers using a bit more mechanised and industrialised means.
 These we call small scale farmers,” say Chitembo deputy administrator, Celestina Nacomo.

-Maize, soya , rice and beans are the most relevant crops in Chitembo.
+Maize, soya beans , rice and beans are the most relevant crops in Chitembo.

 The municipal administration has been on the vanguard in boosting and promoting a diversified agriculture , for which more than 20 farm schools and 28 associations have emerged to enhance the production of vegetables and honey.